rmahal/FINAL-PROJECT-WDI/README.md

 <table>
 <tr>
 <td>
 EmpDir is an Employee Directory portal, which includes a mock HR system that is extended by this Employee Directory portal.
-This app is accessible by endusers via web and mobile.
 </td>
 </tr>
 </table>